 Federal Aviation Administration (FAA) regulations, specifically, 14 Code of Federal Regulations (CFR) Part 77, establish that notification of construction or alteration in the vicinity of airports, including potential obstruction and lighting impacts, must be submitted 45 days prior to construction.
-Given the time required to conduct an aeronautical study, FAA recommends a 45- to 60-day advance notification to accommodate the extensive review process and allow timely issuance of the FAA determination letter.
-A completed FAA Form 7460-1, "Notice of Proposed Construction or Alteration," along with appropriate supplemental information will be submitted to FAA for the Proposed Project accordingly.
+According to a Determination issued by the FAA, its aeronautical study revealed that the replacement NBB structure would have no substantial adverse effect on the safe and efficient utilization of the navigable airspace by aircraft or on the operation of air navigation facilities.
+Therefore, the FAA determined that the structure would not be a hazard to air navigation.

-The Proposed Project will have no significant impact on traffic, transportation, or utilities.
+The Proposed Action will have no significant impact on traffic, transportation, or utilities.